-Profit for the period was EUR 0.4 million (EUR 0.3 million in 2020/21), of which:
+Profit for the period was EUR 0.8 million (EUR 0.4 million in 2021/22), of which:

-- financial income and expenses amounting to EUR 1.0 million (EUR 1.0 million in 2020/21); - administrative costs amounting to EUR 0.5 million (EUR 0.5 million in 2020/21);
+- financial income and expenses amounting to EUR 1.3 million (EUR 1.0 million in 2021/22); - administrative costs amounting to EUR 0.3 million (EUR 0.5 million in 2021/22);

-The total equity amounts to EUR 56.3 million as at 30th June 2022, compared to EUR 55.9 million as at 30th June 2021.
+The total equity amounts to EUR 57.1 million as at 30th June 2023, compared to EUR 56.3 million as at 30th June 2022.

-The administrative costs slightly decreased in 2021/2022 compared to 2020/2021, and correspond mainly to lawyers and experts fees.
+The administrative costs strongly decreased in 2022/2023 compared to 2021/2022, and correspond mainly to lawyers and experts fees.

-The operating cash flow during the year 2021/2022 has been positive, due to the impact of the interest income from the loans granted and to the decrease of the income tax paid in 2021/2022, compared to 2020/2021.
-The investing cash flow is positive, following the net decrease for EUR 1.0 million in loans granted and repaid (compared to an net increase of EUR 0.5 million of loans granted and repaid during the period 2020/2021).
-The financing cash flow remains stable in 2021/2022 compared to 2020/2021.
+The operating cash flow during the year 2022/2023 has been positive, due to the increase of the net result in 2022/2023 compared to 2021/2022.
+The investing cash flow is negative, following the net increase for EUR 0.5 million in loans granted and repaid (compared to an net decrease of EUR 1.0 million of loans granted and repaid during the period 2021/2022).
+The negative financing cash flow decreased in 2022/2023 compared to 2021/2022, as negative interest rates turned into positive interest rates which resulted in decrease of interests paid on cash deposits during the period.

-As at 30th June 2022, the Company is highly solvent as equity far exceeds the Company's liabilities.
+As at 30th June 2023, the Company is highly solvent as equity far exceeds the Company's liabilities.
 Furthermore, the liquidity position of the Company is high and has proven to be stable.
 This allows the Company to look cautiously for new investment of loan opportunities.
 As such, the Company does not expect any need to obtain external financing in the coming year.

-All funds are deposit to ING Bank.
+All funds are deposits to Julius Bär and Edmond de Rothschild.
 The creditworthiness of the bank is verified through the evaluations of credit rating agencies.